SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 APPEND VALUE #( comp1 = a comp2 = b ... ) TO itab ASSIGNING FIELD-SYMBOL(<fs>).
 APPEND INITIAL LINE TO itab ASSIGNING <fs>.
 INSERT INITIAL LINE INTO TABLE itab REFERENCE INTO DATA(dref).

+"Note: Once assigned, you can then, for example, address individual components "of the (initial) line and assign values, e.g. <fs>-comp = ... or dref->comp = ....
 ```

 **Adding all lines** from another internal table.